Updated: January 2019

 I’ve got a couple of these.
 I could cull the many terrible photos in my Lightroom catalogue but, meh, I just keep buying bigger hard drives.

-Project Fi can connect to local phone networks in almost every country (135 as I’m writing this; here’s the list), without me having to do anything, and gives me a permanent global (US) phone number.
+Google Fi can connect to local phone networks in almost every country (here’s the list), without me having to do anything, and gives me a permanent global (US) phone number.
+I got 4G in the Arctic.
+THE ARCTIC.
 Most importantly, it’s the same price for data anywhere in the world: $10 per gb.
 If you use 1oo mb, you pay $1.
 If you use 1.2 gb, it’s $12.
+If you use lots of data, your bill is capped at $60 per month.
 No worries.

 Great for charging all my shiny things when I’m out and about.

-My PhD student Clare had been telling me for years that her noise-cancelling headphones were amongst her most treasured possessions, possibly because we often sit next to one another on long flights.
+My former PhD student, Dr Clare, had been telling me for years that her noise-cancelling headphones were amongst her most treasured possessions.
+Possibly because we often sit next to one another on long flights.
 After reading lots of reviews, I got this (expensive) set at the end of 2015.

 Have they been worth it?
 Absolutely.
 I use them every day.
-They’re fantastic for travel, but I also use them for phone calls, listening to music and podcasts, shutting out distractions if I’m working in a cafe… they’re one of my favourite things.
+They’re fantastic for travel, but I also use them for phone calls, listening to music and podcasts, shutting out distractions if I’m working in a cafe (Spotify ‘Deep Focus’ playlist FTW)… they’re one of my favourite things.
 My philosophy is, if I’m going to spend a lot of time using an item of gear, I get the best that I can reasonably afford.

 Note that there are different models for Apple and Android devices.